Home: This page battery pack design

 Remove all jewelry before working with a battery.

-It is hard to underestimate how much power can be discharged from a battery through a short-circuit.
-A ring will lieterally melt on your finger if it finds itself part of a short circuit.
+It is hard to conceive how much raw destructive power will be discharged from a battery through a short-circuit.
+A ring will literally melt on your finger if it finds itself part of a short circuit.
 Similarly, watches, bracelets, bangles, chains, or balls-of-keys might surprise you by becoming a ball of fire and pain.
 Even tongue studs could inhibit your cries-for-help when your red hot tungsten ring welds itself (and your finger) to the car's frame.
-The battery charger current can be low, but the battery can still source tons of current.
+Our intuition isn't always helpful, the battery charger current can be low, but even a mostly-dead battery can still source tons of current.

 Always wear complete safety goggles when charging a lead acid battery.